Posted on Leave a comment

 Blind Willie McTell mural located in downtown Thomson, GA

-The legacy of McTell is celebrated each year at the Blind Willie McTell Music Festival held in Thomson, GA.
+Each year the Blind Willie McTell Music Festival, held in Thomson, GA, celebrates the legacy of blind guitar player.
 Ticket prices for the event seem quite reasonable.
 The lineup for 2022 included Jimmie Vaughn, the Texas Gentlemen, Joachim Cooder (son of the legendary Ry Cooder), and more.
 For more information on the festival check their website.

 Sources: